Unified Micromechanics Theory of Composites: Representative volume element (EVE)

 \subsection{RVE for CMs subjected to inhomogeneous loading}

 The RVE concept is rigorously valid when the field scale (inhomogeneity) vastly exceeds the material scale (microstructural variations, see (\ref{2.33}$_2$), (\ref{2.34}$_2$).
-When these scales are comparable, nonlocal material behavior emerges requiring stress-strain descriptions via statistical averages weighted by a tensorial kernel.
+When these scales are comparable, nonlocal material behavior emerges, requiring stress-strain descriptions via statistical averages weighted by a tensorial kernel.
 Nonlocal models range from strong nonlocality (strain type and displacement type, peridynamics) to weakly nonlocality (strain-gradient, stress-gradient, and higher-order models).

-{\bf Definition 8.2.} {\it RVE (a) is structurally entirely typical of the whole mixture in $R^d$ on statistical average sense, and (b) contains a sufficient number of inclusions for the apparent effective nonlocal operator (and statistically averaged field distributions in the phases) to be effectively independent of the applied inhomogeneous field.}
+{\bf Definition 8.2.} {\it RVE (a) is structurally entirely typical of the whole mixture in $R^d$ in a statistical average sense, and (b) contains a sufficient number of inclusions for the apparent effective nonlocal operator (and statistically averaged field distributions in the phases) to be effectively independent of the applied inhomogeneous field.}

-Definition 8.2 omits the notion of a “large enough sample” and instead considers a heterogeneous medium (statistically homogeneous or periodic) in full space $R^d$.
-Rather than estimating effective moduli $\bfL^*$, it focuses on effective nonlocal operators of a given structure.